KevCui/perplexity-cli/README.md

 $ ./perplexity-labs.js "enter any text here"
 ```

-LLM `pplx-70b-online` is selected by default.
-Set the second argument as model name to select another model, for example: `./perplexity-labs.js "text" "pplx-7b-online"`.
+LLM `sonar-medium-online` is selected by default.
+Set the second argument as model name to select another model, for example: `./perplexity-labs.js "text" "codellama-70b-instruct"`.

 ## Note